Gitorious-backup/gitorious-wiki/Installation.markdown

 [[Upgrading]]

+## Obsolete installation guides

+The following install guides for Gitorious have been contributed by community members.
+However, most of them have not been updated for a long time, and will no longer work.
+There are efforts underway to make Gitorious available in the package repositories for both Fedora/RHEL and Debian, which will make installation practically hassle-free.
+In the meantime, the easiest way to get your own Gitorious server running is to use the [Install Gitorious](http://getgitorious.com/install-gitorious) page on the getgitorious.com website.

 * [[UbuntuInstallation]] - Step by step instructions for installing Gitorious under Ubuntu 9.04
 * [[Gentoo_Installation]] - The portage way.
 * [[Rhel_Installation]] - Installation guide for RHEL 5 by some kickass team called Verso.